 Colonoscopies: The test we love to hate

 For many people, preparation for a colonoscopy is worse than the procedure itself.
-The day before, you have to drink a nasty tasting liquid laxative to help clean out your colon and adhere to a clear liquid diet so your doctor has a visible view of the inside of your colon to spot cancer or any potentially cancer-causing polyps.
+The day before, you have to drink a liquid laxative to help clean out your colon and adhere to a clear liquid diet so your doctor has a visible view of the inside of your colon to spot cancer or any potentially cancer-causing polyps.
+During the colonoscopy, a doctor uses a long, thin, lighted tube to check your entire colon and rectum for polyps or cancer.
+These polyps can be removed during the test.
 You’ll probably be offered mild sedation to help you relax during the short procedure which is usually done on an outpatient basis.

 “But it’s completely worth it—especially if it helps you fight off cancer,” Lynn said.

 “A colonoscopy is the gold standard when it comes to screening because it has the potential to catch colon cancers in very early stages, or identify pre-cancerous polyps that can easily be removed at that time,” said Dr. Nicholas Massa, medical director at Excellus BlueCross BlueShield.
 “Talk with your doctor as there may be other options for you, should you not be a candidate for colonoscopy.”

 Other screening options include tests that look for blood in your stool, like the Fecal Occult Blood Test (FOBT) and a Fecal Immunochemical Test (FIT), and tests that look for DNA from tumor cells, like Cologuard.
 Talk with your doctor about which option is best for you.
 Colon cancer screenings are covered in full as an ‘essential benefit’ for most health insurance plans.

 Lynn skipped her colonoscopy at age 50, despite the advice of her older brother.